cscan/dbx/README.md

 (integer) 2
 ```

-#### Insert Statement
+### Insert statement
-The module provide simple Insert statement which same as the function of the REDIS command hmset.
+The module provides simple Insert statement which same as the function of the REDIS command hmset.
 It will append a random string to your provided key (i.e. phonebook).
 If operation is successful, it will return the key name.
 ```sql
 127.0.0.1:6379> dbx insert into phonebook (name,tel,birth,pos,gender) values ('Peter Nelson'     ,1-456-1246-3421, 2019-10-01, 3, M)
 "phonebook:1588298418-551514504"